Why do you need a travel checklist?

 1. Passports

-• Make sure everyone’s passports are up to date and have at least 12 months left on them.
+• Ensure everyone’s passports are current and have at least 12 months left on them.

 2. Visa’s